zowe/docs-site/docs/user-guide/api-mediation/authenticating-with-personal-access-token.md

 When eviction is successful, the response to the request is an empty body with a status code of `204`.
 When eviction fails due to lack of permissions, the administrator receives a status code of `403`.

-## Use the Personal Access Token to authenticate
+## Using the Personal Access Token to authenticate

 There are four ways the API client can use the Personal Access Token to authenticate as part of the Single Sign On in which a service is specified in the scopes at the time when the token is issued: